jobehi/isThisTechDead/README.md

 - **Trend Tombstones**: Visual representations of adoption rates plummeting like your hopes and dreams
 - **Framework Funerals**: Detailed case studies of tech that died before its time (or long after it should have)
 - **Memorial Wall**: Pay respects to the tools that once paid your bills
+- **Rate-Limited Respect System**: Users can pay respects up to 10 times per day per tech (we have feelings, but let's not get carried away)

 ## Getting Started